 In fact, if you are sending funds from a U.S. checking account, there are no fees.
 The receiver is charged a minimal fee, which depends on the transaction amount.

 It can also work with popular platforms such as QuickBooks, Xero, Oracle, Magento & Zapier for integrated payment options.
-It comes with a great invoice generation tool which allows users to build invoice templates, track payments, integrates with accounting software and allows you to organize your invoices and documents within the one tool.
+It comes with a great invoice generation tool that allows users to build invoice templates, track payments, integrate with accounting software, and allows you to organize your invoices and documents within one tool.